-- Woodard, J. (2016).
+- Woodard, J., Shee, A., & Mude, A. (2016).
 A Spatial Econometric Approach to Designing and Rating Scalable Index Insurance in the Presence of Missing Data.
-The Geneva Papers on Risk and Insurance - Issues and Practice. (forthcoming).
+The Geneva Papers on Risk and Insurance - Issues and Practice.

 - Woodard, J. (2016).
 Data Science and Management for Large Scale Empirical Applications in Agricultural and Applied Economics Research.
 Applied Economic Perspectives and Policy.
 1-16.

 - Woodard, J. (2014).
 Impacts of Weather and Time Horizon Selection on Crop Insurance Ratemaking: A Conditional Distribution Approach.
 North American Actuarial Journal.
 18.